 For neuroscientists, it's one of the brain's most remarkable capabilities.
 That's because different activities require the brain to use different combinations of its many regions and billions of neurons.
 How it manages to do this so rapidly has been an open question for decades.

-In a paper published March 8 in Nature Human Behaviour, a team of researchers, led by Joshua Jacobs, associate professor of biomedical at Columbia Engineering, shed new light on this question.
+In a paper published March 8 in Nature Human Behaviour, a team of researchers, led by Joshua Jacobs, associate professor of biomedical engineering at Columbia Engineering, shed new light on this question.
 By carefully monitoring neural activity of people who were recalling memories or forming new ones, the researchers managed to detect how a newly appreciated type of brainwave—traveling waves—influences the storage and retrieval of memories.

 “Broadly, we found that waves tended to move from the back of the brain to the front while patients were putting something into their memory,” said the paper's co-author Uma R. Mohan, a postdoctoral researcher at NIH and former postdoctoral researcher in the Electrophysiology, Memory, and Navigation Laboratory at Columbia Engineering.